 Easily grown in average, medium, well-drained soils in full sun to part shade.
 A true, scale-covered bulb which should be planted in fall.
 Can spread somewhat rapidly by runners from the bulbs to form large colonies in optimum growing conditions.

-Violet wood sorrel is a common Missouri native wildflower which occurs state-wide in dryish, acidic soils on glades, rocky open woods, fields and prairies.
+Oxalis violacea, commonly called violet wood sorrel, is a common Missouri native wildflower which occurs state-wide in dryish, acidic soils on glades, rocky open woods, fields and prairies.
 A bulbous, stemless perennial typically growing 4-8" tall in which the long-stemmed leaves and longer, leafless flower stalks rise directly from the bulb.
 The familiar clover-like leaves have three inversely heart-shaped, often center-creased, green leaflets which are purplish beneath.
 Variably-colored, 5-petaled flowers (ranging from white to pink to lavender to violet) with greenish throats appear in spring.
 A repeat bloom will sometimes occur in the fall with the return of cooler weather.
 Although the leaves have a sour taste, they make a zesty and interesting addition to salads.

 No serious insect or disease problems.

 Rock gardens, border fronts, native plant gardens or naturalized plantings.